-Most physicians do not measure Free T3, but only measure TSH.
+Most physicians do not measure Free T3; they only measure TSH.
 However, as seen above, it is not a full picture of your thyroid function.
 Most physicians are taught to treat this TSH number and not necessarily listen to how the patient feels (most patients feel better when Free T3 is optimal).

-Thyroid hormone is a metabolic hormone secreted by the thyroid gland that regulates temperature, metabolism and cerebral function.
+Thyroid hormone is a metabolic hormone secreted by the thyroid gland that regulates temperature, metabolism, and cerebral function.
 It contributes to energy levels and temperature regulation and body warmth.
 It increases fat breakdown, resulting in weight loss as well as lower cholesterol.
-It protects against cardiovascular disease and improves cerebral metabolism.
-It helps to prevent cognitive and memory impairment.
-Thyroid hormone is probably the safest and most beneficial cholesterol- lowering agent, yet it is infrequently used for this!
 More than any other hormone, the thyroid hormone is most responsible for improvement in energy and reducing fatigue.

 Estrogen is secreted by the ovaries, which cease production at menopause.
 Estrogen protects against heart disease, stroke, osteoporosis, Alzheimer’s Disease and memory disorders.
 It protects against vaginal atrophy, urinary incontinence, and prevents symptoms of menopause, including hot flashes.
 Estrogen deficiency results in urogenital atrophy, incontinence, sagging skin in the breasts, increased skin wrinkles of the face, increased fatigue, depression, mood swings and decreased libido.

-It is of extreme importance that the estrogen prescribed be a natural estrogen and not a synthetic estrogen.
-The synthetic estrogens have been shown to be harmful.
-For optimal protection, natural estrogen supplementation should be balanced by natural progesterone supplementation.
-You do need estrogen!
-But it must be the right type of estrogen, maintained at optimal levels for maximum protection.
+It is of extreme importance that the Estrogen prescribed be a natural Estrogen and not a synthetic Estrogen.
+The synthetic Estrogens have been shown to be harmful.
+For optimal protection, natural Estrogen supplementation should be balanced by natural progesterone supplementation.
+You need Estrogen!
+But it must be the right type of Estrogen, maintained at optimal levels for maximum protection.

 DHEA is a hormone secreted by the adrenal glands.
 This hormone is a precursor to other sex hormones.
 In addition to having its own hormone effect, it results in a shift to an anabolic or protein building state.
 It reduces cardiovascular risk by increasing lipolysis or breakdown of fat.
 It also stimulates the immune system, restores sexual vitality, improves mood, decreases cholesterol and body fat.
 Recent studies point to DHEA as an anti-stress hormone, reversing the effects of stress on the immune system.

-Oxytocin has also become the subject of studies in female sexual dysfunction specifically difficulty achieving orgasm.
+Oxytocin has also become the subject of studies in female sexual dysfunction — specifically in difficulty with achieving orgasm.
 Oxytocin increases sexual receptivity and counteracts impotence.
-Oxytocin can be used to help treat Female Orgasmic Disorder, Female Arousal Disorder or for those women who just desire a more powerful or multiple orgasms.
+Oxytocin can be used to help treat Female Orgasmic Disorder, Female Arousal Disorder or for those women who just desire more powerful or multiple orgasms.

-Recent research has shown that oxytocin may have many other far-reaching effects particularly when it comes to relationships and emotional involvement.
-Oxytocin is the reason why we form all sorts of deep connections not only with our children, but with our partners, friends and even our pets and is often called the “bonding hormone”.
+Recent research has shown that Oxytocin may have many other far-reaching effects, particularly when it comes to relationships and emotional involvement.
+Oxytocin is the reason why we form all sorts of deep connections not only with our children, but with our partners, friends and even our pets.
+It is often referred to as the “bonding hormone.”
 Oxytocin also plays a huge role in the non-procreative aspects of sex.